2017 First-Year Seminars

-FREN 177 - Perspectives on the Human and Animal in Science Fiction and Fantasy
+FREN 177 - Perspectives on the Human and Non-Human in Science Fiction and Fantasy

 Paul Scott, French

 What do Beauty and the Beast, Planet of the Apes, and zombies all have in common?
 These and similar-themed stories have been told and retold over the centuries in different cultures, nations, and circumstances.
 Story-telling is as old as humanity and is part of our deep quest to understand ourselves, who we are, and why we are here.
 Paradoxically, we often have looked at animals and non-human characters as part of this process.
 Fantasy and science fiction and the literature, film, and TV it has inspired, from fairy tales to planetary exploration, are often treated as being of interest only to children and young adults, relegated to a secondary category of importance.
 This seminar will look at how depictions of the non-human can be used as a means of tackling serious issues such as racism, gender stereotypes, sexuality, and national identity.
 We will look at some well-known stories involving animals and the non-human involving highly evolved apes, transformed monsters, and the walking dead.
 As well as dealing with these familiar themes with new eyes, we will look at French and American versions of the same topic to examine how these different variations on the same theme do so in a specific cultural and political context, be it France in the Enlightenment before the Revolution, the 1960s in America, or post-9/11, emphasizing the rich potential of fantasy and science fiction to challenge and provoke.